Hamataliwa rufocaligata

 Hamataliwa rufocaligata is a species of spider in the family Oxyopidae.
 It is commonly known as the camel crowned lynx spider and is endemic to Africa.

 Etymology

 The species was originally described by Simon in 1898 from specimens collected in Djibouti.

 Distribution

 Hamataliwa rufocaligata occurs in Ethiopia, Djibouti, Somalia, Botswana, and South Africa.
-In South Africa, it is recorded only from Limpopo province.
+In South Africa, it is recorded only from the Limpopo province.

 The species has a wide geographical range, occurring at altitudes from 409 to 1,535 m above sea level.

 Habitat and ecology

 Hamataliwa rufocaligata is a free-living plant dweller found in the Savanna biome.